 There is also a newer location on Lungotevere dei Vallati facing Trastevere.

 Where is it?
-Tucked away on Via dei Coronari, 65-6
+Tucked away on Via dei Coronari, 65-6, about 3 minutes’ walk from Piazza Navona.

 4. Giolitti

-Believed to be Rome’s oldest gelato shop, having been established in 1890, Gelateria Giolitti is a fantastic option for gelato near the Pantheon and the Trevi Fountain.
+One of Rome’s oldest gelato shops, having been established in 1890, Gelateria Giolitti is a fantastic option for gelato near the Pantheon and the Trevi Fountain.
 Between this and the aforementioned Il Gelato di San Crispino there’s no excuse for eating bad gelato in this part of Rome!

 Giolotti has been in the same family since being opened by Giuseppe and Bernardina Giolotti in the 19th century, and the family commitment to serving high quality gelato has never wavered.
 In fact, for a time, they supplied cream to the Italian royal family.